-Accommodations are based on shared occupancy.
-I highly recommend flying in the night before the workshop starts, as winter weather can be unpredictable and flights can be delayed or cancelled.
-The total cost of the workshop is $2950 (USD).
+Transportation with transfers from the Calgary Airport are included.
+Accommodations are single occupancy.
+Please note, I highly recommend flying in the night before the workshop starts, as winter weather can be unpredictable and flights can be delayed or cancelled.
+The total cost of the workshop is $3550 (USD).
 A deposit of $950 is required to hold your spot.
-Deposits are non-refundable.

 Please don’t hesitate to reach out with any questions.
 You can contact me using the form at the bottom of the page.